-In this blog, we take a look at some of the institutes and universities offering programs in game design.
+Let's take a look at some of the institutes and universities offering programs in game design.
 Offerings may vary from minors all the way up to advanced master's degrees.
 See our full list of Accredited Online Colleges as well.

 10 Colleges for Video Gamers

 - Cornell University offers a Minor in Game Design through its Department of Computer Science.
 The bulk of this minor is made up of Game Design I and Game Design II classes as well as other selective courses, such as the Psychology of Gaming, Human-Computer Interaction or more.
 The minor is open to those within the Computer Science field, but also to some of those pursuing degrees outside of computer science.
 A group of students, faculty and others at the school has also formed an organization called The Game Design Initiative at Cornell University, or GDIAC, which features games designed by students each year in their annual showcase.

 - Drexel University, located in Philadelphia, offers a number of programs related to game design.
 The school offers not only a Bachelor of Science in Game Art and Production, but also a Bachelor of Science in Game Programming and Development as well as a graduate certificate called Learning in Game Based Environments.
 The school also made the 2012 Top 10 Graduate Schools List put out by The Princeton Review for places to study game design.